8 Ways You’re Abusing Your Kitchen Knives Without Knowing It

 Gadgets come and go, but kitchen knives are among the home cook’s most valuable tools.
-With the right few in your arsenal, you can handle everything from chopping and mincing to carving a chicken and peeling a mango.
+With the right few in your arsenal, you can handle everything from chopping and mincing to carving a chicken and peeling a mango (just make sure you’re holding your knife the right way!).
 A good-quality knife will last a lifetime—provided you don’t abuse it.

 Mistake No. 1: Leaving the Knife in the Sink